MAdnanM94/academic-website/content/publication/overconfidence_cascade/index.md

 publication: ""
 publication_short: ""

 abstract: We experimentally analyze how overconfidence in one's relative expertise impacts cascade formation in the lab.
-We modify the informational cascade settings of Anderson and Holt (1997) and Noth and Weber (2003) to allow for signal accuracy to vary with an individual's skill.
-Leveraging results from Moore and Healy (2008), we hypothesize that __over-estimation__ in one's ability, and __over-placement__ of one's ability (relative to others) end up delaying cascade formation.
-We design an experiment to test this hypothesis.
+We modify the informational cascade settings of Anderson and Holt (1997) to allow for signal accuracy to vary with an individual's skill.
+Leveraging results from Moore and Healy (2008), we hypothesize that __over-estimation__ in one's ability, and __over-placement__ of one's ability (relative to others) end up reducing cascade-like behavior.
+We design an experiment to test this hypothesis.<br><br>(*Joint with Jason Tayawa*)
 # Summary.
 An optional shortened abstract.
-summary: We experimentally analyze how overconfidence in one's relative expertise impacts cascade formation in the lab.
-We modify the informational cascade settings of Anderson and Holt (1997) and Noth and Weber (2003) to allow for signal accuracy to vary with an individual's skill.
-Leveraging results from Moore and Healy (2008), we hypothesize that __over-estimation__ in one's ability, and __over-placement__ of one's ability (relative to others) end up delaying cascade formation.
+summary: (*Joint with Jason Tayawa*)<br><br>We experimentally analyze how overconfidence in one's relative expertise impacts cascade formation in the lab.
+We modify the informational cascade settings of Anderson and Holt (1997) to allow for signal accuracy to vary with an individual's skill.
+Leveraging results from Moore and Healy (2008), we hypothesize that __over-estimation__ in one's ability, and __over-placement__ of one's ability (relative to others) end up reducing cascade-like behavior.
 We design an experiment to test this hypothesis.

 tags:
 - Overconfidence